Professional Degree Requirements

 M.Arch.
 II (Architecture)

-Depending on prior coursework, the M.A.T. is a 1-2 year program including a student teaching semester.
-The MAT in teacher education leads to certification of middle and high school teachers of mathematics and the agricultural, biological, and physical sciences.
+Depending on prior coursework, the M.A.T. is a one-two year program including a student teaching semester.
+The M.A.T. in teacher education leads to certification of middle and high school teachers of mathematics and the agricultural, biological, and physical sciences.

 - Aerospace Engineering

 - Chemical Engineering

 - Engineering Physics

 - Operations Research and Information Engineering